avinshe/12hours_On_SQL/README.md

 # 12hr_SQL_On_LeetCode

 I'm a civil engineer who worked on SQL related roles for 5 years.
 Now, I am doing my masters in data science.
 My roommates and friends have not had prior professional work experience.
 They seem to worship LeetCode.
-They would come to me with questions and I would explain the approach.
+They come to me with questions and I explain the approach.
 It got me thinking - I wonder how I would do on these platforms.

 Having 5 years of industry experience in SQL, I knew not to spend too many days on LeetCode.
 As an obsessed gamer who spent 24-hour sessions playing chess and DotA in my teenage years, I knew I could manage sitting in front of a screen for 12 hours if it was interesting enough to get me obsessed again in my mid-20s.